suhren/pi-cluster/hdfs/README.md

     start-dfs.sh && start-yarn.sh

+Make sure all nodes are available by running the command

+    hdfs dfsadmin -report

 Now we can create a test file an put it in the HDFS:

     echo "Hello world!" >> hello_world.txt